``

 Ashdown, W. R.

-William Richard Ashdown.
-He was injured by bomb blast on 6 October 1940 while repairing the road at St James Street and died at the Casualty Hospital, Union Road, aged 48.
-He was buried at Buckland cemetery.
+William was injured by bomb blast on 6 October 1940 while repairing the road at St James Street and died the next day at the Casualty Hospital, Union Road, aged 48.
+He was buried on 12 October at Buckland, Dover.
+C7 8.

-He was the husband of Edith Ashdown, 10 George Street, who, at his graveside, laid a wreath, ""In loving memory of my dear husband, from Edie".
-Others laid included, "To darling "Pop" from Fred and Dorothy" and "To dear Bill" from "Ma""
+Mrs Ashdown, 10 George Street, laid a wreath at her husband's graveside.
+"In loving memory of my dear husband, from Edie".
+Others laid included, "To darling "Pop" from Fred and Dorothy" and "To dear Bill" from "Ma"".

 "Very dearly loved" "Always in my thoughts" - Edie